samogden/CST334-assignments/programming-assignments/PA1/README.md

 They are similar to objects in object-oriented languages, but consist of only the data instead of the associated functions as well.
 With that said, we can also have functions associated with them, albeit with a more verbose usage (i.e. a longer and more explicit set of input parameters).
 In this section we'll practice both designing new structs, but also see how to use them and how to make functions for them.

-***Question:*** When thinking about fields in object-oriented programming and fields in c-structs what are the key differences?

 #### Specific todos and point values